matiasdamiandelsolar/AccountSwitcher/README.md

 ![](https://github.com/matiasdamiandelsolar/AccountSwitcher/blob/main/icon.png)

-AltSwitcher is a powerful plugin for PocketMine-MP that allows you to switch between multiple accounts without having to log out and back in.
+AccountSwitcher is a powerful plugin for PocketMine-MP that allows you to switch between multiple accounts without having to log out and back in.

 ## Key Features